informalsystems/quint/doc/adr007-flattening.md

 ## 3. Options

 I spent three weeks working on a proof of concept for a new flattener, which is described in this document.
-During this time, I tried a lot of different combinatiions of strategies, and none of them were sufficient to make our existing integration tests pass.
+During this time, I tried a lot of different combinations of strategies, and none of them were sufficient to make our existing integration tests pass.
 The requirements I followed to pick solutions was something like these:

-1. We need to recurse over deifinitions being copied to the flattened module until we get all of its dependencies.
+1. We need to recurse over definitions being copied to the flattened module until we get all of its dependencies.
 2. We need to have different ids for definitions in different instances, so they can assume different values during evaluation.
 3. The final flattened module needs to have proper names (i.e. be name resolvable), so Apalache can work with it.